 Admission to the Seneff Honors College

-The admissions process into the Seneff Honors College considers a student’s potential beyond simply a test score or GPA.
-All highly motivated students who desire to make the most of their Valencia experience are encouraged to apply.
+The admissions process into the Seneff Honors College considers a student's potential beyond simply a test score or GPA.
+All highly motivated students who desire to make the most of their Valencia experience are encouraged to apply including Dual Enrollment and International students.
 Students wishing admission to the Seneff Honors College will:

 - Complete an application to Valencia College.

 - Complete an online application to the Seneff Honors College through Atlas.
 As a part of the online application, students must upload a 500 word essay on an assigned prompt.
-For current prompts, visit valenciacollege.edu/honors/prospective-students/admission.cfm.
+For the current prompt, visit valenciacollege.edu/honors/prospective-students/admission.cfm.

 - Submit standardized test scores to the Valencia Registrar's Office or take the PERT at one of the Valencia campuses (transfer students may be exempt from this requirement).
 Prior to being admitted to the Seneff Honors College, a student must have college level assessment scores or have completed any developmental mandate in reading and writing.

 - Submit an unofficial copy of high school transcripts to the Honors Office (for students who have graduated from high school within the last 2 years).

 - Submit an unofficial copy of all college transcripts to the Honors Office if the coursework has not yet been officially evaluated by Valencia (for transfer students).

 - Submit one of the following to the Honors Office: